 Furnivall has chosen to set Isabella’s story against the backdrop of the building of the town of Bellina, one of five Mussolini ordered to be built out of the disease ridden Pontine Marshes.
 While Bellina is a fictional town, the story of how it came into being is a true one and makes for fascinating reading.
 The author provides an informative afterward which talks about how these towns were built, destroyed by the Allies during the war and then reclaimed once more.
 The book also goes into detail about how the water in the marshes was drained and the constant battle to keep it from flooding once more.
 The town of Bellina is still being constructed alongside Isabella’s story, however it’s not long before you realise no matter how beautiful the town appears on the surface, there is something dark and corrupt at its heart.

-Both Isabella and Roberto have become disenchanted by Mussolini’s regime but if they question anything, they will be imprisoned or killed, however their desire to help Rosa brings them together in a way neither expect.
-Isabella’s reawakening is also integral to the main plot as she realises she’s just being going through the motions since her husband’s death and although she does her best to deny her attraction to Roberto, the feelings are too intense.
+Both Isabella and Roberto have become disenchanted by Mussolini’s regime but too much criticism will lead to imprisonment or execution.
+Isabella’s reawakening is integral to the main plot as she realises she’s just being going through the motions since her husband’s death and although she does her best to deny her attraction to Roberto, the feelings are too intense.
 Isabella and Roberto do fall in love in a ridiculously short time but their lives are filled with danger so it is forgivable.

 There are a lot of secrets buried below the surface of this town and even the innocent are forced into making life or death decisions to survive and to protect those they hold the dearest.
 I’ve read a lot of books set in Italy this year, many from different historical periods, and The Italian Wife is definitely one of my favourites.
 There are a lot descriptive chapters, something Furnivall does so well, but it never becomes too bogged down in detail at the expense of the characters who are vividly brought to life.
 The tone of the novel is also appropriately balanced, as you experience the same joys and disappointments as Isabella, not to mention the overlying fear hanging over the whole town.